 Total Cookie Protection builds a fence around cookies, limiting them to the site you're on so third parties can't use those same tracking beacons to follow you from one site to the next.
 For example, if you visit Facebook, Facebook won’t be able to view your activity on Etsy, One Medical or your cousin’s cooking blog later.

-For more information, check out our original blog post on TCP.
+For more information, check out our blog post on Total Cookie Protection.

 What should I expect?